jsdotlua/react-lua/docs/api-reference/react.md

 end
 ```

-## React.createRef
+## `React.createRef`

 <a href='https://beta.reactjs.org/reference/react/createRef' target="_blank"><img alt='React' src='../../images/reactjs.svg'/></a> <img alt='Aligned' src='../../images/aligned.svg'/>

 Creates a Ref object which can be used to access underlying Instances in the DataModel.
-Use this as an escape hatch when you need to interact directly with Roblox Instances.
+Use this as an escape hatch when you need to interact directly with Roblox Instances (or equivalent in other environments).

 ```lua
 local MyComponent = React.Component:extend("MyComponent")